If you want to grab additional page 1 real estate for yourself, you’re going to love this “About Me” strategy for online reputation management.

-I think what I love most about the “About Me” strategy is it doesn’t require you to invest in anything else.
+I think what I love most about the “About Me” strategy is it doesn’t require you to spend a dime.

-All you’re doing is optimizing two pages on your website to rank better in Google for your personal name.
+All you’re doing is creating a great page about yourself which is going to rank well on Google for your name.